saurav-codes/django-flix-video-streaming/readme.md

 ### 4. Generate Test Data 📈

-#### 🎞️ This Command will take a while & populate the Database with 1M random movies.
+#### 🎞️ This Command will take a while & populate the Database with 1M random movies

 - 💡To Save Time, I only tried this API with 600K records, which took a lot of time.
 So I would suggest to try with just 5000 record & run this command in different terminal windows to generate data in parallel.